Language-Research-Technology/ldaca-website/content/news/posts/mitchell-delbridge/index.md

 title: "Corpus spotlight: Mitchell and Delbridge"
 date: 2025-10-01
 draft: false
-description: "Corpus Spotlight: Mitchell and Delbridge"
+description: "Read about one of the first collections to enter our data portal—the Mitchell and Delbridge speech of Australian adolescents corpus (1959–1960)—and its impact on Australian linguistic research."
 layout: post
 image: "/news/posts/mitchell-delbridge/mitchell-delbridge1965.jpg"
 ---